 Click the Live Attendance button to view attendees and/or Instructors as needed.
 Only registered users who are actively showing the Live Class will appear, anonymous users will be counted but NOT be visible in the attendance list.

-Once the limit for tracking live attendance has been reached, the attendee list will no longer update in real-time.
-The attendance count will always be accurate.
+Once the limit for tracking live attendance has been reached, the attendee list will no longer update in real-time, however, the attendance count will always be accurate.

 The bottom of the classroom viewer has a control bar that shows you the catch-up button, show/hide stream button, current duration of the live stream, and view control buttons.
 The video icons (numbered 1 and 2) let you select which visual input to focus on in the viewer (if there is more than one).